sigmdel/xiao_esp32c3_wifi_switch/README.md

 ## Upcoming

 With version 0.0.5 (10_with_config), the project has attained a level such that it could be used as is if the Wi-Fi switch can be given a static IP address.
-This is not always practical, but using dynamic IP address will break the Domoticz on and off actions for the relay when, inevitably, the DHCP server assigns a different IP address.
+This is not always practical, but using dynamic IP address will break the Domoticz on and off actions for the relay when, inevitably, the DHCP server assigns a different IP address to the XIAO.
 The obvious solution is to communicate with Domoticz with MQTT.
 So that will be the next step.
 Also some sort of Wi-Fi manager (either DIY or a library) would be a useful addition.

 ## License